eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/deploy-our-microservice.md

         --route PDRRQcbD6DVZJy9QBJQB7JyzH7RgLJCb:NZp8HZ7xpztPyC4dpRQx4w3Jd8x9jNF3
 ```

-Now we need to place two new routes: one from the Sensors to Moving Average, and another from Moving Average to the REST API; this places our new microservice in between them.
+Now we need to place two new routes: one from the Sensors to Moving Average, and another from Moving Average to the REST API;\.
+The resulting message flow will then have our new microservice in between Sensors and the REST API microservices.

 ```bash
 docker exec -ti iofog-controller \